g-neves/extract_logo_and_phones/README.md

 extremely complicated and lead to errors.
 Thus, a solution was to use the Google library `phonenumbers`, which find phone format matches on a given text (since we specify which country format it needs to look for).

-Another comment is that one can trackle this problem using the `selenium` library.
+Another comment is that one can tackle this problem using the `selenium` library.
 With this strategy, one can search for logos and phones which do not appear in the standard request used here.
 However, the application gets significantly slower with this approach, and I chose to follow with the `requests` library.